Coreyo-git/scripts-random/README.md

 ## Web Request
 > A script for generating wireless traffic accross a network in a project for WEP analyzing and cracking.

+## Discord Update
+> updates discord when third party repo is not up to date ( built for fedora or other RHEL based spins )